The SLaS Method

 At SLaS we teach balanced registration and mix.

 At Sing Like A Star studios you will develop a strong and powerful chest voice, AND a strong, powerful upper register.
 You will be able to connect your lower register to your upper register smoothly; your lower and upper registers will be equal in strength, volume, timbre and quality.
 Your voice will sound consistent from the very lowest notes to the very highest notes instead of sounding like two different voices.
-You will no longer strain as you sing high notes, your low notes will be strong and powerful, and you will have the control to sing riffs, runs, and licks for R & B and gospel styling.
+You will no longer strain as you sing high notes, your low notes will be strong and powerful, and you will have the control to sing riffs, runs, and licks for R&B and Gospel styling.
 SLaS vocal training enables you to negotiate the transitional areas or bridges of the voice, known as passaggi, easily and without muscular tension.